suryanu/My_Bolg/README.md

 To my personal blog <br>
 I'm a web developer designer & freelancer. <br>
 See my personal blog. <br>
-If you like my work hire me.
+If you like my work Hire me.